0glabs/0g-doc/docs/node-sale/details/whats-next.md

 You can purchase as many nodes as you want, if available based on the cap limitations.
 The Alignment Node license gives buyers lifetime access.
 The NFTs will be non-transferable for the first year after the node sale.

-The NFTs will be transferred to buyer wallets directly at a later date.
-There's no claiming process.
-There will be sufficient time between sending the NFT and time for users to download, install, and run their nodes to start earning rewards.
+The NFTs will be airdropped to buyer wallets directly at a later date (approximately 6 weeks post sale).
 The alignment node will start being put into use after the mainnet goes live, projected to be launched in Q1 2025.